Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Warning: the picture below shows Bailey’s incision site.

 The area was shaved (hard to tell), and self-absorbing sutures were used.
 Also, notice the scrotum, which is swollen and black.
-It almost appears as nothing has been done.
+It almost appears as if nothing had been done.
 That skin flap may reduce but most likely remain.

 How Much Does It Cost to Neuter a Golden Retriever?